Simulated Workplace

 Step 1

-Select a job role and know the key skills, tools, concepts and terminologies.
+Select a job role and explore it to find key skills, tools, concepts, and terminologies.

 Job shadowing